-Healthy Cranberry Muffins
+Feel-Good Cranberry Oatmeal Muffins

+Baking is one of my favorite ways to spend time with daughter in the kitchen (hello apple oat muffins & golden milk muffins) and these gorgeous orange cranberry muffins are our favorites lately!
 The cranberries lend just the right amount of tartness, and the orange juice and apple sauce give them a sweet depth that we love.

-Since they come together in just one bowl they’re just the thing to make when you’re craving something sweet, without the fuss.
+Plus they’re naturally gluten-free, dairy-free, and refined sugar-free so everyone can enjoy them.
+Since they come together in just one bowl they’re just the thing to make when you’re craving something wholesome and sweet, without the fuss.

 Meal prep tip: I usually make a double batch so we have a dozen in the freezer for lunches, snacks, and breakfasts on the go!